mviereck/microscopy-tools/README.md

  - Generating multiple overall sharp images from stackshot with `enfuse`.
 Further combining of these results with `imagemagick`.
  - Animated videos of focus stackshots.

-Expects a folder with name `stackshot` containing the source images. `stackshot` should be in an otherwise empty parent folder.
+Especially supports a folder with name `stackshot` containing the source images. `stackshot` should be in an otherwise empty parent folder.
 The images in `stackshot` won't be changed.
 Folder structure:
 ```
 -.